nerabits/Surge-Manual/others/enhanced-mode.md

 Some applications may not obey the system proxy settings.
 Using enhanced mode can make all applications handled by Surge.

-* Surge will setup a TUN interface and route 198.18.0.0/16 to it.
-All DNS questions will get an answer with a fake IP in 198.18.0.0/16 block.
-(This block is reserved for future use by IANA.)
+- Surge will setup a virtual network interface (VIF) and register as the default route.
+All DNS questions will get answers with a virtual IP in 198.18.0.0/15 block.

-* Surge TUN interface can only process TCP, UDP and ICMP traffic.
-Only use this feature when necessary.（UDP and ICMP traffic can't be proxied.
-It will passthrough like behind a NAT.）
+- Surge VIF can only process TCP, UDP and ICMP traffic.
+Only enable this feature when necessary.

+- ICMP traffic can't be proxied.
+Surge VIF will return a response directly.